-Koombana Bay is home to around 100 to 150 wild bottlenose dolphins, which are regularly seen in the bay and surrounding waters.
+Koombana Bay is home to around 100 to 150 wild bottlenose dolphins, regularly seen in the bay and surrounding calm water.

 The Interaction Zone was created in 1990, and the Dolphin Discovery Centre followed four years later.
-It’s unknown why these dolphins keep coming back, but researchers think it’s not just for the small amount of food they receive, as many don’t get any fish.
-There’s a board at the front of the building showing the times and dolphins that have shown up, which you can use as a guide to find the best time to visit.
-When we were there, it was around 8 am to 9 am.
+It’s unknown why these dolphins keep returning, but researchers think it’s not just for the small amount of food they receive, as many don’t get any fish.
+A board at the front of the building shows the times and dolphins that have shown up, which you can use as a guide to finding the best time to visit.
+When we were there, it was from around 8 am to 9 am.
 It’s one of the best things to do in Bunbury for free.

 There are several experiences at the Dolphin Discovery Centre with the Interaction Zone, Interpretive Centre, Eco Cruise, and Dolphin Swim.

-The Interaction Zone is a dedicated protected area for people and dolphins to interact overseen by volunteers.
-This is free, but the strict guidelines must be adhered to, and remember that it is illegal to touch any wildlife, including these dolphins.
+The Interaction Zone is a dedicated protected area for people and dolphins to interact, overseen by volunteers.
+This is free, but strict guidelines must be adhered to, and remember that it is illegal to touch any wildlife, including these dolphins.